peco/peco/README.md

 Description
 ===========

 `peco` is based on [percol](https://github.com/mooz/percol).
-The idea is that percol was darn useful, but I wanted a tool that was a single binary. peco is written in Go, and as of this writing only implements the basic filtering feature (mainly because that's the only thing I use -- you're welcome to send me pull requests to make peco more compatible with percol).
+The idea is that percol was darn useful, but I wanted a tool that was a single binary. peco is written in Go, and therefore you can just grab the binary [releases](https://github.com/peco/peco/releases) and drop it in your $PATH.

+As of this writing only implements the basic filtering feature (mainly because that's the only thing I use) -- you're welcome to send me pull requests to make peco more compatible with percol).

 `peco` can be a great tool to filter stuff like logs, process stats, find files, because unlike grep, you can type as you think and look through the current results.